 Hiring strategies for startups: 5 tips to recruit your first hire

-We’re happy to introduce the content creators, Helen Roberts and Lynn Cameron from TechEdge.
-We asked them to share some advice on making a first hire.
+I sat down with the content creators, Helen Roberts and Lynn Cameron from TechEdge, to get their advice on making a first hire.

 1. What do founders often overlook when hiring for the first time?

 The biggest challenge for founders who are hiring for the first time is making sure they hire someone with the right skills at the right level.
 The first hire is often a “reactive” hire, meaning that founders start to bend under the weight of running their business and need help “right now.”
 This often results in founders quickly finding a person they know or really like, and structuring a job around that person’s knowledge and skills—rather than stepping back and first defining the skills needed to achieve the desired results, and concentrating a more formal hiring effort in that direction.
 Budget is often a concern as well, so founders may choose to hire someone with a lesser skill set than they actually need to take the business forward, simply because it’s what they feel comfortable with based on their current budget.